 Shad Gregory Moss, also known as Lil’ Bow Wow- was a very well- known rapper in the 2000s.
 However, his popularity started to dwindle- as did his savings.
 He was ordered to give his daughter’s mother $3,000 each month, but he claimed to only have $1,500 to his name, in 2012.

 To make matters worse, an airline passenger called out the rapper on Twitter for posting a picture of a private jet on his Instagram account when really he was on a commercial flight, in 2017.
+Some of these celebrities are known to use services like Buzzoid’s automatic Instagram likes which sends likes instantly to their new uploads, but this sort of activity should always be backed by those who actually live the lifestyle.

 You may know MC Hammer from his big hit “U Can’t Touch This.”
 Soon after the hit was released the rapper had $30 million in the bank- he went on a shopping spree, and declared bankruptcy while he was $13 million in debt, in 1996.